drcarenhan/COMP90042_2024/README.md

 Harmonic Mean of F and A          = 0.3440894901357093
 ```

-The three metrics are computed as follows:
+The **three metrics** are computed as follows:

-1. Evidence Retrieval F-score (F): computes how well the evidence passages retrieved by the system match the ground truth evidence passages.
+1. **Evidence Retrieval F-score (F)**: computes how well the evidence passages retrieved by the system match the ground truth evidence passages.
 For each claim, our evaluation considers all the retrieved evidence passages, computes the precision, recall and F-score by comparing them against the ground truth passages, and aggregates the F-scores by averaging over all claims.
 E.g. given a claim if a system retrieves the following set {evidence-1, evidence-2, evidence-3, evidence-4, evidence-5}, and the ground truth set is {evidence-1, evidence-5, evidence-10}, then precision = 2/5, recall = 2/3, and F-score = 1/2.
 The aim of this metric is to measure how well the retrieval component of your fact checking system works.

-2. Claim Classification Accuracy (A): computes standard classification accuracy for claim label prediction, ignoring the set of evidence passages retrieved by the system.
+2. **Claim Classification Accuracy (A)**: computes standard classification accuracy for claim label prediction, ignoring the set of evidence passages retrieved by the system.
 This metric assesses solely how well the system classifies the claim, and is designed to understand how well the classification component of your fact checking system works.

-3. Harmonic Mean of F and A: computes the harmonic mean of the evidence retrieval F-score and claim classification accuracy.
+3. **Harmonic Mean of F and A**: computes the harmonic mean of the evidence retrieval F-score and claim classification accuracy.
 Note that this metric is computed at the end after we have obtained the aggregate (over all claims) F-score and accuracy.
 This metric is designed to assess both the retrieval and classification components of your system, and as such will be used as **the main metric for ranking systems on Codalab.**

 The first two metrics (F-score and accuracy) are provided to help diagnose and develop your system.
 While they are not used to rank your system on the leaderboard, you should document them in your report and use them to discuss the strengths/weaknesses of your system.